OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 We see the following use cases for dynamic secrets, amongst others:

-- short living secrets (E.g. credentials and/or API keys) for a secondary service that expresses the intent for connecting the primary service (e.g. consumer) to the service.
+- short-lived secrets (e.g. credentials or API keys) for a secondary service that expresses the intent for connecting the primary service (e.g. consumer) to the service.
 - short-lived integrity and encryption controls for guarding and securing in-memory and runtime communication processes.
 Think of encryption keys that only need to live for a single session or a single deployment lifetime.
-- short-lived credentials that are required to build a stack during the deployment of a service for interacting with the deployers and supporting infrastructure.
+- short-lived credentials for building a stack during the deployment of a service for interacting with the deployers and supporting infrastructure.

-Note that these dynamic secrets often need to be created at the service/technology stack to which we need to connect.
-To create these types of dynamic secrets, we often need long term static secrets so that we can create the dynamic secrets themselves.
+Note that these dynamic secrets often need to be created with the service we need to connect to.
+To create these types of dynamic secrets, we usually require long term static secrets to create the dynamic secrets themselves.
 Other static use cases:

-- key materials that need to live longer than a single deployment due to the nature of their usage in the interaction with other instances of the same service (e.g. storage encryption keys, TLS PKI keys)
+- key material that needs to live longer than a single deployment due to the nature of their usage in the interaction with other instances of the same service (e.g. storage encryption keys, TLS PKI keys)
-- key materials and/or credentials to connect to services that do not support creating temporal roles and/or credentials.
+- key material or credentials to connect to services that do not support creating temporal roles or credentials.

 ### 6.3 Ensure limitations are in place

 Secrets should never be retrievable by everyone and everything.
 Always make sure that you put guardrails in place:

 - Do you have the opportunity to create access policies?
-Make sure that there are policies in place to limit the number of entities that can read or write the secret.
-At the same time: make sure that the policies are written in such a way that they can easily be extended and are not too complicated to use.
+Ensure that there are policies in place to limit the number of entities that can read or write the secret.
+At the same time: write the policies so that you can easily extend them, and they are not too complicated to use.
 - Is there no way to reduce access to certain secrets within a secrets management solution?
-Consider separating the production and development secrets from each other by having separate secret management solutions.
+Consider separating the production and development secrets by having separate secret management solutions.
 Then, reduce access to the production secrets management solution.

 ### 6.4 Security Event Monitoring is Key

-Always monitor who/what, from which IP, and with what methodology is accessing the secret.
+Continually monitor who/what, from which IP, and what methodology accesses the secret.
 There are various patterns where you need to look out for, such as, but not limited to:

 - Monitor who accesses the secret at the secret management system: is this normal behavior?
-So if the CI/CD credentials are used to access the secret management solution from a different IP than where the CI/CD system is running: provide a security alert and assume the secret compromised.
+If the CI/CD credentials are used to access the secret management solution from a different IP than where the CI/CD system is running: provide a security alert and assume the secret compromised.
-- Monitor the service requiring the secret (if possible), e.g., whether the user of the secret is actually coming from an expected IP, with an expected user agent.
+- Monitor the service requiring the secret (if possible), e.g., whether the user of the secret is coming from an expected IP, with an expected user agent.
 If not: alert and assume the secret is compromised.

-### 6.5 Ease of Use
+### 6.5 Usability

-Ensure that the secrets management solution is easy to use, as you do not want people to work around it or use it not effectively due to complexity.
-This requires:
+Ensure that the secrets management solution is easy to use, as you do not want people to work around it or use it ineffectively due to complexity.
+This usability requires:

 - Easy onboarding of new secrets and removal of invalidated secrets.
 - Easy integration with the existing software: it should be easy to integrate applications as consumers of the secret management system.
-For instance: there should be an SDK available and/or a simple sidecar container to communicate with the secret management system so that existing software does not need heavy modification.
-Examples of this can be found in the AWS, Google and Azure SDKs which allows an application to interact with the secrets management solution of the cloud directly.
-Similar examples can be found with the Hashicorp Vault software integrations, as well as the Vault Agent Sidecar Injector.
+For instance, an SDK or simple sidecar container should be available to communicate with the secret management system so that existing software is decoupled and does not need extensive modification.
+You can find examples of this in the AWS, Google, and Azure SDKs.
+These SDKs allow an application to interact with the respective secrets management solutions.
+You can find similar examples in the HashiCorp Vault software integrations and the Vault Agent Sidecar Injector.
-- A clear understanding of the organization on why secrets management is important, and which processes need to be followed when it comes to handling secrets.
+- A clear understanding of the organization of secrets management and its processes is essential.

 ## 7 Encryption

 Secrets Management goes hand in hand with encryption.
-After all: the secrets should be stored encrypted somewhere to protect their confidentiality and Integrity.
+After all: the secrets should be stored encrypted somewhere to protect their confidentiality and integrity.

 ### 7.1 Encryption Types to Use

-There are various encryption types to use when it comes to securing a secret, as long as they provide sufficient security, including sufficient resistance against quantum computing based attacks.
-Given that this is a moving field, it is best to take a look at sources like [keylength.com](https://www.keylength.com/en/4/), which enumerate up to date recommendations on the usage of encryption types and key lengths for existing standards, as well as the [OWASP Cryptographic Storage cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html).
+You can use various encryption types to secure a secret as long as they provide sufficient security, including adequate resistance against quantum computing-based attacks.
+Given that this is a moving field, it is best to take a look at sources like [keylength.com](https://www.keylength.com/en/4/), which enumerate up to date recommendations on the usage of encryption types and key lengths for existing standards, as well as the [OWASP Cryptographic Storage CheatSheet](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html).
 Note that post-quantum cryptography approaches are still in development at this time of writing.
-For this, it is best to keep an eye on [Nist Post Quantum Cryptography Standardization Page](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization), which explains which future algorithms might be recommended in a post-quantum computing stage.
+We recommend watching [Nist Post Quantum Cryptography Standardization Page](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization), which might recommend algorithms for a post-quantum computing stage.

-Please note that in all cases we need to preferably select an algorithm that provides encryption and confidentiality at the same time, such as AES-256 using GCM [(Gallois Counter Mode)](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
+Please note that in all cases, we need to preferably select an algorithm that provides encryption and confidentiality at the same time, such as AES-256 using GCM [(Gallois Counter Mode)](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
 Or a mixture of ChaCha20 and Poly1305 according to the best practices in the field.

 ### 7.2 Convergent Encryption

 [Convergent Encryption](https://en.wikipedia.org/wiki/Convergent_encryption) ensures that a given plaintext and its key results in the same ciphertext.
-This can help to detect possible re-use of secrets as this will result in the same ciphertext.
+This can help detect possible re-use of secrets, resulting in the same ciphertext.
-The challenge with enabling convergent encryption is that it allows for attackers who can use the system to generate a set of cryptographic strings that might end up in the same secret, which allows the attacker to derive the plain text secret.
-You can mitigate this risk if the convergent cryptosystem you use has sufficient resource challenges during encryption given the algorithm and key.
-Another factor that can help reduce the risk is ensuring that a secret needs to be of sufficient length, further hampering the possible guess-iteration time required.
+The challenge with enabling convergent encryption is that it allows attackers to use the system to generate a set of cryptographic strings that might end up in the same secret, allowing the attacker to derive the plain text secret.
+Given the algorithm and key, you can mitigate this risk if the convergent cryptosystem you use has sufficient resource challenges during encryption.
+Another factor that can help reduce the risk is ensuring that a secret is of adequate length, further hampering the possible guess-iteration time required.

 ### 7.3 Where to store the Encryption Keys?